Guide: Make your CEO Prioritize Working with the Employee Experience

 2. Consider also why this is the time when your organization should increase focus on its employees.
 This is certainly a question management will ask.

-Here, it may also be a good idea to ally yourself with the CFO or other financial colleague who may be helpful in generating overview and a connection between employee experience, customer experience and the top and bottom lines at your company.
+Here, it may also be a good idea to ally yourself with the CFO or other financial colleague who may help generate an overview and a connection between employee experience, customer experience, and the top and bottom lines at your company.

 The start-up phase can be difficult, and you may meet great resistance, but it is important not to give up.

-Going forward, the best employees will gravitate towards the workplaces that offer the best employee experience.
+Going forward, the best employees will gravitate toward the workplaces that offer the best employee experience.